Population enhancement

 A draft EA was released on October 16, 2023.
 The Service and State held two separate 30-day public comment periods, as well as public meeting at Kula Elementary School on Maui, on November 8, 2023.
 All comments were considered the final EA.

-A finding of no significant impact (FONSI) was issued in September 2023, to conclude the NEPA process and document the decision of the final EA.
+A finding of no significant impact (FONSI) and Final EA were issued on February 29, 2024, to conclude the NEPA process and document the decision of the final EA.
 A FONSI is issued when environmental analysis and interagency review during the EA process find a project to have no significant impacts on the quality of the environment.
 The statements and conclusions reached in this FONSI are based on documentation and analysis provided in the final EA.

 The EA evaluates Kīpahulu Forest Reserve and Koʻolau Forest Reserve as release sites.
 The National Park Service is a cooperating agency on this EA due to the proximity of the project area to Haleakalā National Park.
 The EA provides background information concerning ʻalalā biology and outlines the actions, impacts, and strategies to avoid and minimize potential negative effects of the proposed release of ʻalalā within the project area on East Maui.
 This project is a joint effort of the Service and DLNR and complies with each agencies’ obligations under the National Environmental Policy Act (NEPA) and Hawaiʻi Revised Statutes (HRS) Chapter 343, DLNR and the Service.